 Homemade granola will taste like burnt popcorn if you overcook it; keep it at a low temperature just for 8-10 minutes to let it come together.

 Oats are gluten-free by nature but most are held in facilities that contain gluten.
-Check the package label if you are concerned with any gluten content.
+Check the package label and buy certified gluten-free oats if you are concerned with any gluten content.

 Keywords: Healthy Homemade Granola Recipe, Homemade Granola